Rocket-Science-Development/pulsar_data_collection/README.md

 We released two Open Source packages :

-- [pulsar-data-collection](https://github.com/Rocket-Science-Development/pulsar_data_collection) :  lightweight python SDK enabling data collection of features, predictions and metadata from an ML model serving code/micro-service
+- [pulsar-data-collection](https://github.com/Rocket-Science-Development/pulsar_data_collection) :  lightweight python package enabling data collection of features, predictions and metadata from an ML model serving code/micro-service

 - [pulsar-metrics](https://github.com/Rocket-Science-Development/pulsar_metrics) : library for evaluating and monitoring data and concept drift with an extensive set of metrics.
 It also offers the possibility to use custom metrics defined by the user.

 We also created [pulsar demo](https://github.com/Rocket-Science-Development/pulsar_demo) to display an example use-case showing how to leverage both packages to implement model monitoring and performance management.